We provide regular wellbeing check-ins with your parent.

 Can you tailor it for my parent?

 Yes.
-We adapt the topics, pace, tone and call structure to your parent’s personality, routines, and preferences.
+We adapt the conversation topics, pace, tone and call structure to your parent’s interests, personality, routines, and preferences.
+We also adapt the wellbeing questions so that we can keep an eye on what matters most to you.
 We agree the approach in onboarding and refine it as we learn what works best.

 Who will speak to my parent?

-Can we speak to the Call Companion first?
+Can we speak to the Wellbeing Caller first?

 How soon can we begin?